aweiteka/docker/docs/sources/reference/api/image_signing_spec.md

 **Pros**
 * Native GPG implementation with mature tooling
+* Web of trust verification based on GPG configuration

 **Cons**
 * user must add software vendors to their personal keyring.
 * not clear how the docker daemon accesses the user public keyring.
+* Web of trust signing is not widely used outside of software development community.

 #### Flat files
 ```